 Serving Suggestions and Tips

 - Fixings: Serve chili traditionally with shredded cheese, plain yogurt or sour cream, green onion, cilantro, lime and avocado.
+And how can you forget a slice of buttery almond flour cornbread?!

 - Serve as an appetizer: With tortilla chips for dunking…mmmm.